jmvanel/semantic_forms/scala/forms_play/README.md

 - personal usage

 For both usages, the install is the same (and very easy).
-The personal usage can be a contact manager, projet manager, blog, or notes manager, ...
-It allows to create one's FOAF profile, navigate on the web of data and keeping, or any structured data management.
+The personal usage can be a contact manager, project manager, blog, or notes manager, ...
+It allows to create one's FOAF profile, navigate on the Web of Data and keeping track, or any structured data management.

 ### Obtaining the zipped application
 The zipped application is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).